drpetersonfernandes/MAMEUtility/README.md

 ## Usage

-Upon launching the MAME Utility Tool, users are greeted with a straightforward interface divided into sections for each of its core functionalities:
+Upon launching the MAME Utility, users are greeted with a straightforward interface divided into sections for each of its core functionalities:

 1. **Generate Lists**: Choose from creating a full list, manufacturer list, year list, or source file list of MAME games.
 2. **Merge Lists**: Select multiple XML files to merge into a single file.